ghc-proposals/ghc-proposals/README.rst

    The wider community discusses the proposal in the commit section of the pull request, while the author refines the proposal.

-   This phase lasts as long as necessary if the author wishes.
+   This stage lasts as long as necessary if the author wishes.
 It could continue even when discussion was gone.

    The Committee Secretary could remind in comments that it is the author's responsibility to move forward or to remain at this stage.
    And if the author wishes to initiate the acceptance process, they must explicitly do that.